mirage/mirage-decks/slides/osio2014/content.md

 ----

-## From Modules to Functors
+## Modules Everywhere

-Functors are used everywhere in Mirage to describe OS layers:
+Modules are used everywhere in Mirage to describe OS layers:

-- Modules for the __whole OS__.
-We have a full implementation of the network stack (including TLS) in OCaml.
+- For the __whole application/OS__.
+We have a full
+  implementation of the network stack (including TLS) in OCaml.

 - Very __flexible approach__ for customising OS stacks for weird applications